 An experienced Orange County Social Security disability advocate can help

 I encourage you to let me help you appeal your denied claim if you believe you are going to need assistance.
-I have over 20 years of experience helping people through the Social Security disability process.
+I have 25 years of experience helping people through the Social Security disability process.

 If you have been denied, I can help with your appeals at the initial or reconsideration levels.
 If your claim is at the hearing level, I will personally represent you at your hearing before the administrative law judge.
 If you feel you cannot work, I recommend you move forward as soon as possible with your appeal.